seamlessdns/.github/profile/README.md

 We see **Domain Connect** as an important part of the ecosystem and expect to support Domain Connect-compatible tooling, implementations, templates, and adoption.
 SeamlessDNS is not the owner of the Domain Connect brand; instead, it aims to help strengthen the broader open ecosystem around domain configuration.

+However, key contributors to the Domain Connect standard have joined this project.

 ## What we’re building

 This organization will host work such as: